 The most dreaded thing for an introvert is people – lots and lots of them.
 Not that introverts are hermits.
 As an introvert myself, I love getting to meet new people, and have deep conversations with them.
-But introverts are not too fond of people, not too many people.
+But introverts are not too fond of people, not too many people, as it can lead to the dreaded ‘Introvert Hangover’.

 Undoubtedly, every person who has recognized themselves as introverts have experienced these hangovers even though they are trying to be by themselves as much as possible.